 The air filter housing is held in place by a long through bolt so it is easy to control the draining.
 The filter housing holds about 1 liter of oil.

 The Espada’s engine compartment is impressively tightly packed and access to the filter housing is no exception.
 The anti-roll bar is located in front of the filter housing so it cannot be removed from here, and the bracket for the oil pump is also in the way of the filter housing being able to slide out towards the wheel well.

 Fortunately, it only takes a few minutes to loosen the four front nuts on the anti-roll bar so it can be tilted down a bit to get the filter housing out.

 The filter housing seals against a thick gasket on the oil pump and this gasket must be changed every time to avoid any leaks here.
 It is a quite thick punched paper gasket and it is a good idea to lubricate it with some engine oil before mounting the housing again.

 Note the ball valve in the oil pump, which is a pressure relief valve that opens at too high an oil pressure.

 This oil filter was used on all the early Lamborghini’s like the 350GT, 400GT, Miura and on most Maserati from the same years.

+Always remember to prime/soak the new dry oilfilter with fresh oil before use.
 The new oil filter slides easily into the filter housing and has premounted rubber gaskets at each end which keeps the clean and dirty side separate.